lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="archaeopteryx.png" title="Two specimens of *Archaeopteryx*, a classic 'dinosaur to bird' transitional fossil.
 Left: Berlin specimen (1874).
 Right: London specimen (1861), known by Darwin." >}}

 {{< figure src="bird_fossil.png" title="A new species of transitional 'dinosaur to bird' fossil, *Jinguofortis perplexus*, with anatomy labelled *in situ* and to scale.
-It is from clade *Pygostylia*, dated to the early Cretaceous, 127 million years ago.
+Its clade is Pygostylia, dated to the early Cretaceous, 127 million years ago.
 Source: [here](https://www.pnas.org/doi/10.1073/pnas.1812176115)." >}}

+Other points of evidence from the fossil record supporting dinosaur-bird evolution include:

+1. There is a phylogenetically consistent increase in sacral vertebrae number from early archosaurs to theropods to birds, achieved largely by recruitment of adjacent vertebrae into the sacrum via *Hox* patterning shifts.
+Early birds retain theropod-like counts, while later birds evolve an expanded, fused synsacrum, supporting a gradual transition rather than a discrete jump.

+2. Early birds retain a theropod-like jugal-quadratojugal arrangement, showing continuity of cheek bone architecture, though progressively modified within clade Avialae.

+3. Early birds retain ancestral theropod skull bones (quadratojugal, postorbital), which are progressively reduced or lost, contributing to the evolution of the highly modified, lightweight avian skull.

+4. Where present, early birds retain the ancestral jugal-postorbital contact seen in archosaurs, supporting skeletal continuity, though this articulation is reduced and eventually lost in modern birds.

+5. Fossils show a progressive reduction of the postorbital and associated bars, which helps decouple skull elements and enables cranial kinesis, a defining feature of modern birds.
+Developmental data corroborate this via transient embryonic structures.

+6. There is a reduction or loss of the pubic symphysis along the theropod-bird lineage, producing an open pelvis.
+This reflects broader changes in body plan and soft-tissue systems, not just egg size.

+7. Early birds retain theropod-like cranial pneumatic openings (maxillary/promaxillary fenestrae), which are later reduced or lost as the avian beak (premaxilla) expands.

+8. The key transitional feature is not claws but the gradual fusion and reduction of the hand into a carpometacarpus.
+Basal birds retain a theropod-like, unfused, grasping hand, demonstrating direct continuity.

+9. The triosseal canal evolved progressively from a more primitive shoulder architecture in theropods, with early birds showing intermediate morphologies that supported limited flight before the fully derived avian flight apparatus emerged.

+10. Genetic data confirm that birds and crocodilians are both archosaurs (nesting within Diapsida, Sauropsida and Tetrapoda), consistent with morphological and fossil evidence placing birds within the dinosaur lineage.

+11. Putative medullary bone in non-avian dinosaurs indicates reproductive physiology similar to birds, supporting deep homology, though some specimens remain debated.

+12. Birds and theropod dinosaurs share a highly similar manual and pedal digit configuration, including reduction from a five-digit ancestor.
+This reflects a progressive, well-documented pattern of digit loss and specialisation.

 ## Whale evolution